belkevich/multiton/README.md

 ---
 # About
 It is not implementation of classic multiton.
 This implementation uses instance `class name` as `key` to access instance.
+The most common way to use multiton as singletons factory.

 # Installation